 Alternatively, the Telegram scammers contact directly on Telegram and then send the victim a link to their list.
 When the victim clicks on it, they will be taken to a page that looks almost identical to a page on Facebook Marketplace, Craigslist, or other sites.
 To complete the sale, the victim will be asked for personal information, including home address and credit card information.

-How to spot the scam:
+How to spot Classiscam

 Look for red flags of scams in online sales, suspiciously low prices, and sellers who refuse to meet in person or ask you to talk to them via Telegram.
 Look out for odd design details, spelling or grammatical errors, or an “unsecured” URL if you get to a site to make a sale.
-(A secure URL uses ” HTTPS,” and an unprotected one uses ” HTTP “)
+(A secure URL uses HTTPS and an unprotected one uses ” HTTP “)

 What to do:

-• Always try to review items in person or verify sellers before sending them payments or any information.
+- Always try to review items in person or verify sellers before sending them payments or any information.

-• Use only payment platforms that protect your money, such as PayPal or credit cards.
+- Use only payment platforms that protect your money, such as PayPal or credit cards.
 Then, if you’ve been scammed, you’ll have a better chance of getting your lost money back through these payment methods.

 In this scam, the Telegram channel owners try to manipulate the price of cryptocurrency with a large group of participants.
 The administrators claim to have “special” knowledge; they are trying to increase the value of an asset they own and then sell it before it collapses.
 Sometimes administrators charge a fee for VIP membership, which doubly hits their victims.

-How to spot the scam:
+How to spot Pump And Dump

-Many of these fraudulent Telegram channels call themselves “signaling groups,” one common sign of a scam is a sense of urgency.
+Many of these fraudulent Telegram channels call themselves “signaling groups”, one common sign of a scam is a sense of urgency.
 These groups often try to get you to act quickly without thinking and cause you to fear that you might miss out on a great opportunity.
 Remember the golden rule: If something seems too good to be true, it probably is.

 What to do:

-• Don’t be fooled by a sense of urgency.
+- Don’t be fooled by a sense of urgency.
 Always do your due diligence before investing.

-• Look up the history of this group.
+- Look up the history of this group.
 How successful have they been in predicting price increases in the past?

-Fake job and offers over Telegram
+Fake Job and offers over Telegram

 Job scams are widespread on professional platforms such as LinkedIn; many use Telegram as one of their elements.
 Fake employers post lists of tempting jobs with high salaries and flexible work schedules.
 Their only requirement is that the victim adds “Hiring Manager” to Telegram.
 Once she contacts the manager, they will try to get the victim to provide confidential information or ask for payment for training materials.

-How to spot the scam:
+How to spot the Fake Job Scam

 Almost all fake job scams follow the same formula.
-“Employer” will offer too perfect terms and demand that you contact him via Telegram for an interview.
+The “Employer” will offer too perfect terms and demand that you contact him via Telegram for an interview.
 These fake scammers will ask for more information (like your SSN), which is also required for a legitimate job application.
 They may also ask you to pay for the training materials with your own money or a check they send you.
 Either way, you will never get a refund, or the review will be wrong.

 What to do:

 Look for signs that the job is a scam.
-This may include a short interview or no paperwork when the recruiter says you are “hired.”
+This may include a short interview or no paperwork when the recruiter says you are “hired”.

 Do not give recruiters personal or confidential information until you have seen the official contract and met with them in person.

-“Friend in need” scams
+“Friend in Need” scams

 In this scam, scammers gather enough information about the victim’s friends or family, then approach and ask for financial help.
 For example, they may tell you that they have been in a car accident and need your use paying medical bills.

-How to spot the scam:
+How to spot the “Friend in Need” scam:

 Listen to the language they use.
 Does it sound like your friend?
 Are they misusing words or constructing sentences awkwardly?
 Also, could you pay attention to their sense of urgency?
 For example, would your friend ask you for this favor without context or explanation?